litisha22/sql-noir-case-solution/Case File 2 - The Stolen Sound/README.md

 ---

+## 📊 Final Report
+Dig through [`solution.sql`](solution.sql) — that’s where the pieces fall into place and the thief’s mask slips.

+---

 ### 🕶️ Detective’s Note
 The case is bigger than a stolen record — it’s about the music, the culture, and the lies hidden under neon lights.
 Stay sharp.
 Witnesses rarely agree, but somewhere in their words lies the truth.

+---